ksoze84/usefun/README.md

   },

   // If you don't return the promise,
   // an update will be triggered inmediately.
-As in commmon actions.
+As in common actions.
   // In this case a re-render will be triggered before the promise resolves,
   // even if no changes to state data is made.
   // When the promise is resolved nothing will happen on render.